dakshg3/realtime-ai-tour-guide/README.md

 An interactive application providing a virtual tour guide experience for exploring India's rich culture, destinations, and traditions.

+## Technology

+This application uses the OpenAI Realtime API with WebRTC for voice interaction, React for the frontend, and tailored AI responses specific to Indian tourism and culture.
+Using - gpt-4o-realtime-preview-2024-12-17

 ## Features

 - **Virtual Tour Guide**: Engage with an AI tour guide specialized in Indian tourism